cobriant/tidyverse_koans/README.md

   1) Even if you've been discouraged before, building great data analytics skills is not something that's beyond you! 💪
   2) The tidyverse is a joy.
 Beginners must be encouraged to appreciate elegant solutions and aesthetic code.
 That way, they start caring about things other than solving the problem as fast as possible. 💖
-  5) You can use the tidyverse for a shockingly wide range of tasks. 💯
+  5) You can use the tidyverse for a shockingly wide variety of tasks. 💯

 You don't need to know how to program to do these koans.
 They get gradually harder as you go along, and are meant to be a way to learn about all the data analytics skills that an economist might need.
-By the end, you'll be able to query data, visualize it, model it, and even run simulations.
-You'll be able to use these koans as a jumping-off point for getting your own novel research ideas up and running.
+By the end, you'll be able to query data, visualize it, model it, and even run simulations to get insights about the properties of your estimators.
+Basically, you'll be able to use these koans as a jumping-off point for getting your own novel research ideas up and running.

 # 🤔💭 More philosophy

 ## Koans > Programming books

 There are lots of great books about the tidyverse (R4DS and Advanced R come to mind for sure).
-But if you want to learn the tidyverse quickly and effectively, try using these koans!
-The fill-in-the-blank exercises help minimize learner frustration.
+But if you want to learn the tidyverse quickly and effectively, these koans are the best place to start.
+Koans are fill-in-the-blank exercises that are great for minimizing frustration, practicing correct syntax, and seeing the wide range of problems that can be solved using the tidyverse.
+They're done locally in RStudio, so that when inspiration strikes, you can just open a new R script and get going.
 I've conducted about 100 user interviews for these koans, and my students have found them to be highly effective and relatively painless.

 ## Koans > in-browser resources like datacamp or learnr

 With koans, you're working in the development environment you'll use for your own projects (scripts inside RStudio).
 With [datacamp](https://dnlmc.medium.com/dont-use-datacamp-ef04adcf1b7f#:~:text=After%20the%20webinar%2C%20some%20instructors,'%E2%80%9D) or learnr, you're not.
-Transitioning from the browser to using scripts can be difficult for learners, so it's better to teach them to write code in a script from the beginning.
+Transitioning from the browser to using scripts can be difficult for learners, so it's better to teach them to write code in a script from the outset.

 ## To summarize, koans are great because they: